denovo/Antenna-faq/docs/CloudCollectionsandData.md

 ![sort for edit](/images/SortForEdit.jpg)

 Helpful Hints
-> When browsing data for a slideshow in the base_slides collection you will find it useful if you first click language, then subid, then timing.
+> When browsing data for a slideshow in the base_slides collection you will find it useful if you first click language, then subID, then InPoint.
 This will group your stops slideshow images in order that they will appear in the app.

 [Eachscape documentation on sorting](http://support.eachscape.com/customer/en/portal/articles/1518174-sort-and-search-data-in-a-cloud-collection)